SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 # The Server

-- Server acts as dispatcher to all of the compute nodes.
+The Server acts as dispatcher to all of the compute nodes.
+When the client gives the server a job, it breaks it into 4 steps.
-- Client gives the server a job
+    1. Break up the file into chunks and turning those chunks into tasks.
-- Server breaks the jobs into tasks
+    2. Distribute those sort tasks among all compute servers and then watch the queue for any tasks that need to be redistributed because they went down.
+And when enough annoucements have been called it moves on to the next step.
-- Those tasks are distrobuted to the compute nodes
+    3. Create merge tasks and distribute the tasks.
-- the server maintains state.
+    4. Distribute those merge tasks among all compute servers and then watch the queue for any tasks that need to be redistributed because they went down.
+And when enough annoucements have been called it finishes and returns the final file name ot the server.

-- the server waits until the compute nodes announce to the server they are done.
+The key data structures in the server are the TaskQueue and the InProgress Map.
-- server moves on to next stage
+The TaskQueue uses Java's ConcurrentLinkedList so that it supports concurrent operation by the heartbeat thread and the server thread, and the RPC thread pool.
+The TaskQueue is a queue of Task objects and that need to be sent to compute servers to process.
+The InProgress map is a mapping from machines to a list of tasks they are working on.

-- server shares responsibility with heartbeat in maintaining that nodes that die, have their tasks recovered.
+Since the heartbeat is not polling every milisecond there is a chance that if a node goes down the server could assign a task to it before the heartbeat recovers it from the system.
+To account for this the server actively wraps any calls to a compute node with a try catch.
+If any errors occur then it uses the same recover function that HeartBeat uses to recover the tasks and the node from the system.

 # HeartBeat